godotengine/godot-docs/classes/class_visualserver.rst

 In 3D, all visual objects must be associated with a scenario.
 The scenario is a visual representation of the world.
 If accessing the visual server from a running game, the scenario can be accessed from the scene tree from any :ref:`Spatial<class_Spatial>` node with :ref:`Spatial.get_world<class_Spatial_method_get_world>`.
 Otherwise, a scenario can be created with :ref:`scenario_create<class_VisualServer_method_scenario_create>`.

-Similarly in 2D, a canvas is needed to draw all canvas items.
+Similarly, in 2D, a canvas is needed to draw all canvas items.

 In 3D, all visible objects are comprised of a resource and an instance.
 A resource can be a mesh, a particle system, a light, or any other 3D object.
 In order to be visible resources must be attached to an instance using :ref:`instance_set_base<class_VisualServer_method_instance_set_base>`.
 The instance must also be attached to the scenario using :ref:`instance_set_scenario<class_VisualServer_method_instance_set_scenario>` in order to be visible.